vinodhkumarvs/ECL-terraform-test/README.md

-# Terraform Elastic Beanstalk Auto-Scaling Example
+# Terraform Elastic Beanstalk Auto-Scaling Example For ECL (as asked )

 This Terraform project deploys an AWS Elastic Beanstalk application with auto-scaling based on CPU utilization.